 While HelloTalk and language exchange buddies are cool.
 Regular native speakers sometimes have a hard time explaining the mechanics behind the language.
 Which is why having a virtual tutor is amazing.

 All I have to do is schedule a lesson online and then show up to my virtual lesson.
 I can ask whatever questions I want, or just practice speaking with them.
 I honestly just enjoy the convenience of it.

 What I love is that the lessons on Italki are pretty cheap, most lessons are $5-15 USD.
 And you have the option to choose between 30-minute, 45-minute, or even 60-minute lessons.
 I usually do 30-minute lessons because they’re cheaper and allow for me to get a lot of speaking in.

 It’s a great online resource to have in your back pocket and can/will really improve your speaking if used properly.

-So that’s all the tips I have for you today for getting in some Korean speaking practice!
-But here are some other blog post you may be interested in:
+So that’s all the tips I have for you today for getting in some Korean-speaking practice!
+But here are some other blog posts you may be interested in:

 - How to Study Korean for Speaking Purposes

 - How I Find Motivation to Study Korean